 Does John 11:25-26 refer to the Rapture?

 There is an exception to the mandate that all must undergo the first death.
-The bible sometimes uses the word sleep as a euphemism for death, especially when referring to the death of a believer (John 11:11-14, 1 Co 15:18).
-The bible also tells us that not all believers shall sleep (1 Cor 15:51).
-This means that though it is appointed unto all men to die, some men won’t actually die.
-When Christ comes back to rapture his people (John 14:3, 1 Thes 4:16-17), those believers who are alive at that time will not die in the conventional sense; though they’ll still relinquish their mortal bodies as all others who experience the first death (1 Cor 15:36,51-55).
-So, while the raptured do not “give up the ghost” like the other first death recipients, they still shed the corruptible body of flesh, which is an action emblematic of the first death (1 Corinthians 15:36,54).
+As mentioned earlier, sometimes the Bible uses the word sleep as a euphemism for the first death, especially when referring to the death of a believer (John 11:11-14, 1 Corinthians 15:18).
+The Bible also tells us that not all believers shall sleep (1 Corinthians 15:51).
+This means that though it is appointed unto all men to die (the first death), some men won’t actually get to do so.
+When Christ comes back to rapture his people (John 14:3, 1 Thessalonians 4:16-17), those believers who are alive at that time will not die in the conventional sense; though they’ll still relinquish their mortal bodies as all others who experience the first death (1 Corinthians 15:36,51-55).
+So, while the raptured do not “give up the ghost” like the other first death recipients, they still shed their corruptible body of flesh—an action which is emblematic of the first death (1 Corinthians 15:36,54).

-Nevertheless, the fact is that the John 11:26 proposition does not employ the subject required for the Rapture to fit.
-Specifically, John 11:26 says that:
+Nevertheless, the fact is that when the propositions of John 11:25-26 are placed into categorical form, it becomes plain to see that they do not employ the correct tense required for the Rapture view to fit.
+Specifically, John 11:25-26 says that:

-The term “living-men-that-believe” would instead need to say “raptured-living-men-that-believe.”
-Moreover, the tense, voice and mood of the Greek word pisteuo—interpreted as “believe” in the KJV—is the present-active-participle.
-This means that verse 25’s subject is the group of all dead-men-that-choose-to-believe-while-dead.
-Yet, if John 11:25-26 were referring to the Rapture, the subject of verse 25 should be all dead-men-that-have-already-believed!
-For example, Galatians 3:6, Hebrews 3:18, Hebrews 11:31 and Jude 1:5 all refer to dead men that have either believed or not, and in a each case the verb believe appears in the past tense.
+But the tense, voice and mood of the Greek word pisteuo—interpreted as “believe” in the KJV—is the present-active-participle.
+This means that verse 25’s subject is the group of all dead-men-who-chose-to-believe-while-dead.
+Yet, if John 11:25-26 were referring to Dr. Morris’ interpretation, the subject of verse 25 should be all dead-men-who-have-already-believed!
+For example, Galatians 3:6, Hebrews 3:18, Hebrews 11:31 and Jude 1:5 all refer to dead men who have either believed or not, and in a each case the verb believe [i.e. pisteuo] appears in the past tense.

-Since we live in a world where every other scholar seems to be a deconstructionist, virtually all languages are plagued with needless debate and disagreement as to the rules of grammar, their precision, and whether it is permitted to appeal to these rules when drawing exegetical conclusions.
-Nevertheless, because the bible is effectively a completed induction, students of the bible are able to achieve an independent certainty as to which rules of grammar are being employed, by examining other verses that employ the same terms for the sake of consistency.
+Since we live in a world where every other scholar seems to be a deconstructionist (i.e a critic who undermines an established teaching by redefining its key words), virtually all languages are plagued with needless debate and disagreement as to the rules of grammar, their precision, and whether it is permitted to appeal to these rules when drawing exegetical conclusions.
+Nevertheless, because the bible is effectively a completed induction, students of the bible are able to achieve an independent certainty as to which rules of grammar are being employed, by examining other verses which employ the same terms and comparing them for the sake of consistency.
 In the case of the Greek word pisteuo, the Scriptures frequently use the Greek language’s aorist indicative tense (as used for example in John 11:45) to express events that have happened in the past or events that do not assert a particular time period.
-Therefore, if John 11:25 wanted to refer to the Rapture, the bible would have probably employed the aorist indicative so that the reader would understand that the subject’s verb (i.e. belief) occurred in the past.
+Therefore, if John 11:25 wanted to refer to a deceased believer, the bible would have probably employed the aorist indicative so that the reader would understand that the subject’s verb (i.e. his belief) occurred in the past.

-1. The fact that John 11:25 refers to dead men who will choose to believe as opposed to dead men that have already believed.
+1. The fact that John 11:25 refers to dead men who will choose to believe as opposed to dead men who have already believed.

 2. The fact that the Rapture point of view eliminates the symmetry of belief rewards that was originally present in John 11:25-26.